ilikescience/mhs11/src/assets/writing/generative-art-og-images.md

 However, this was only half of my goal.
 The other half would really stretch my technical abilities; it’s where the greatest opportunities for improvement still lie.

-## Making opengraph images
+## Making Open Graph images

 In order to use these images to accompany my website’s previews, I’d need to wade into automation.
 Sure, I could hand-pick the background image, mock up the preview image in Figma, and serve it alongside my site.
 But that would be far too easy, and wouldn’t involve painstakingly learning how to automate a browser.

 ### Taking a screenshot

-Opengraph image generators like [Github’s](https://github.blog/2021-06-22-framework-building-open-graph-images/) and [Vercel’s](https://github.com/vercel/og-image) generally approach the problem from the same angle:
+Open Graph image generators like [Github’s](https://github.blog/2021-06-22-framework-building-open-graph-images/) and [Vercel’s](https://github.com/vercel/og-image) generally approach the problem from the same angle:

 1. Use the metadata from the page (like the title, subtitle, and date) to generate some HTML from a template
 2. Pipe that HTML to a browser and use an automation framework to take a screenshot